NeueDarshan/simple_ConTeXt/README.md

 ## Future Features

-Features I would like to have, but may be hard to implement or lower priority.
+A couple of features that I think would be nice to have.
+Of course, we can go and on imagining things to add/improve.

 - Extend the `key=val` auto-completion stuff to include value suggestions.
 - Add support for multi file documents.
 This is not something I do very much,